Tiny House Insurance

 If initial providers decline coverage, don't give up.
 Work with independent insurance agents who can access multiple carriers.
 Some agents specialize in hard-to-place properties including tiny houses.
 Explain your situation clearly, emphasizing any positive factors like certification, code compliance, safety features, or location in a well-established tiny house community.

 Budget for insurance as part of your total tiny house financing plan.
-Include annual premiums in your affordability calculations alongside loan payments, taxes, and maintenance costs.
 Most lenders require proof of insurance before funding your loan, so start the insurance process early in your buying timeline.

 Frequently Asked Questions